mattfrear/Swashbuckle.AspNetCore.Filters/README.md

         // version 4.0 like this:
         c.ExampleFilters();

-        c.OperationFilter<AddFileParamTypesOperationFilter>(); // Adds an Upload button to endpoints which have [AddSwaggerFileUploadButton] c.OperationFilter<AddHeaderOperationFilter>("correlationId", "Correlation Id for the request", false); // adds any string you like to the request headers - in this case, a correlation id c.OperationFilter<AddResponseHeadersFilter>(); // [SwaggerResponseHeader]
+        c.OperationFilter<AddHeaderOperationFilter>("correlationId", "Correlation Id for the request", false); // adds any string you like to the request headers - in this case, a correlation id c.OperationFilter<AddResponseHeadersFilter>(); // [SwaggerResponseHeader]